Choose from a Variety of Teaching Methods

 Students (and teachers) can get on-going feedback on how much is being learned in a number of ways:

 - concept questions or mini-exercises in class can provide students with immediate feedback as to whether they have understood and can apply an idea.
-If students have to tell you their answers, then you also get feedback on how well you have explained an idea to them.
+When students tell you their answers, then you also get feedback on how well you have explained an idea to them.
 You can get this feedback by collecting worksheets, having students answer by raising their hands, or by using clickers).

 - asking students for questions (such as using a “think, pair, share” approach) or asking for anonymous class summaries from them (called a “one minute paper”) can get them to reflect on what they have and have not understood and can also give you valuable feedback (see the section on improving student engagement for more ideas).